JJejja/react-mock-portfolio/README.md

 # React Mock Portfolio 🎨 💻

-A mock portfolio web app built with React.js and styled using Chakra UI.
+A mock portfolio desktop web app built with React.js and styled using Chakra UI.
 This project showcases featured projects, a functional contact form, and smooth navigation.

+**Note:** This app is currently optimized for **desktop** and **tablet** devices.
+The mobile experience is still in progress.

 ---